westarete/dotfiles/README.md

 * `.vimrc` Main config file, contains the boilerplate configuration that all of us can agree upon.
 You _should_ skim through this because it's well commented, you _should not edit_ this file to your own personal tastes, there's a better way...
 * `.vimrc.local` Is where you put your own personal configs if you desire.
 If you find a config you just can't live without, send a pull request and maybe we'll add it.
 Likewise if you think I went totally overboard on the main .vimrc, send a pull request and we can pare it back.
 * `.vimrc.bundles` Is like the Gemfile of our vim config, which contains a boilerplate set of plugins that we can all agree upon.
 You _should_ read through it because I took the time to comment everything, you _should not edit_ this file.
+Likewise if you think I went too crazy on this, send a pull request and we'll move some of it out.
 * `.vimrc.bundles.local` Is where you can add your own bundles until your heart's content.
 If you discover a really cool bundle you can't live without, maybe we can add it to the main .vimrc.bundles file.
 * `.vimrc.themes` The prettiest vim themes require you to install a corresponding theme in your terminal.
 This presents a problem when tmux pairing with someone who has a _less than pimped_ terminal.
 I split the theme configs out into their own separate file so when someone goes "Ugh, how can you read that yellow text on a white background?!" you can quickly switch to a different theme. _Do not delete the lines in here, just comment them out/in!!_
 * `.vimrc.rails` West Arete goes rogue when it comes to the Rails spec directory structure.
 This file teaches Rails.vim about our unique structure so you can still quick-switch between classes and their specs.
 You probably won't ever need to edit or open this.